Fractionalized excitations in the partially magnetized spin liquid candidate YbMgGaO4

 The $S^z$-$S^z$ correlation detects the intra-band spinon particle-hole excitation, and we have

 where we exclude the static ${\boldsymbol{p}}=0$ contribution from the finite magnetization along the $z$ direction in the actual calculation.
-Like the zero-field case, the particle and the hole in the intra-band process can be excited right next to the Fermi surface (Fig. S1b), thus the intra-band particle-hole excitation can have an arbitrarily small energy.
+Like the zero-field case, the particle and the hole in the intra-band process can be excited right next to the Fermi surface (Supplementary Fig. 2b), thus the intra-band particle-hole excitation can have an arbitrarily small energy.
 The low energy particle-hole continuum of the intra-band process, however, is bounded by an upper excitation edge near the $\Gamma$ point.
 This is actually analogous to the one in the zero field result.
-As we have pointed out in the main text, for a small and finite energy transfer $E$ of the neutron, a minimal momentum transfer ${p_{\rm{min}} \approx E/v_{\rm{F}}}$ is needed to excite the spinon particle-hole pair, where the Fermi velocity $v_{\rm{F}}$ depends on the momentum direction and the spin flavor of the spinon Fermi surface.
+For a small and finite energy transfer $E$ of the neutron, a minimal momentum transfer ${p_{\rm{min}} \approx E/v_{\rm{F}}}$ is needed to excite the spinon particle-hole pair, where the Fermi velocity $v_{\rm{F}}$ depends on the momentum direction and the spin flavor of the spinon Fermi surface.

 Having explained the physics of the inter-band and intra-band scattering, we here include both the inter-band process and the intra-band process and compute the dynamic spin structure in Eq.
-2. The result is shown in Fig. S1c and is reasonably consistent with the experimental one in Fig. 2a.
+2. The result is shown in Supplementary Fig. 2c and is reasonably consistent with the experimental one in Fig. 2a.
+Note here the calculated spectra show lower intensity at low energy compared to the experimental results.
+The observed high intensity at low energies is mainly due to background contamination from the incoherent elastic scattering at $E = 0$ meV, because the contamination is less significant when the energy resolution is improved from 0.16 meV (Fig. 2a) to 0.11 meV (Fig. 4).
+Another possible cause is owing to the simplicity of the mean-field theory that neglects the U(1) gauge fluctuation.
+It is well-known that the gauge fluctuation would enhance the low-energy density of spinon excitations and thus increase the spectral weights at low energies.